Marxism in 2021

 - Who belongs to this group?

 - How much money must be paid?
 (It's never not about money)

 - Who from the oppressor group pays how much?

 - Who from the victim group receives how much?

-And the cry is loud, because in the end they are victims of the capitalist system, and those others are successful within that capitalist system and so those others must be the perpetrators.
+And the cry is loud, because in the end they are victims of the capitalist system, and those others who are successful within that capitalist system must be the perpetrators.
 And wrongs must be righted.
-The oppressed of Capitalism are of course not going to start a business themselves, do something with their lives at the risk of becoming successful.
+The oppressed of Capitalism are of course not going to start a business themselves, do something with their lives with the risk of becoming successful.
 Who wants to be the bad guy anyway?
 They are too lazy and too convinced of their victimhood to take responsibility for their own lives.
 No, the solution to our misfortune must come from the government.

 As impossible as the task of tackling all injustices may be, the government is only too happy to do its best.
 The class division cannot be complex enough for Marxist politicians.
 The finer the intersectionality, the greater the conflict of the class struggle, the more injustice the government has to resolve, the more power this government needs to operate.

 The bureaucracy involved in this impossible task will grow to be unmanageable, unwieldy, and impersonal.
 The costs of the civil service will be a deep bottomless pit, the bill is for the people.